pjmiravalle/meteora-vscode-theme/README.md

 # ☄️ Meteora

-**Meteora** is a refined Visual Studio Code theme for those who love elegant dark themes that are easy on the eyes.
+**Meteora** is a refined Visual Studio Code theme for those who love elegant code editing that is easy on the eyes.

+## Theme

 ## Installation